GuideFinOpstoolingarchitecture

 • Per-customer cost attribution at finance grade.
 Most gateways log call volume but treat the customer dimension as an optional tag the engineer may or may not include.
 There is no allocation completeness check, no enforcement.

-• Hierarchical budgets enforced mid-execution.
+• Hierarchical budgets enforced before the provider call.
 Some gateways have rate limits.
 Rate limits are not budgets.
-A budget is a dollar amount with a guardrail that fires when it is exceeded; a rate limit is a request-per-second cap.
+A budget is a dollar amount with an enforcement rule that fires when it is exceeded; a rate limit is a request-per-second cap.

 • Gross margin reporting.
 The gateway has cost data and request data.
 It does not have your revenue data, your customer-to-account mapping, or your COGS classification policy.